pgRouting/pgrouting/core/common/doc/pgrouting_types.rst

 :Author: Stephen Woodbridge <woodbri@swoodbridge.com>
 :Date: $Date: 2013-03-22 20:14:00 -5000 (Fri, 22 Mar 2013) $
 :Revision: $Revision: 0000 $
-:Description: Description of the common postgreSQL types used by many of the pgRouting functions.
+:Description: Description of the common postgreSQL types used by manyof the pgRouting functions.
 :Copyright: Stephen Woodbridge.
 This documentation is released under the MIT-X license.

 The following are commonly used data types for some of the pgRouting functions.
 There are some additional types that are not documented here